 - Be sure each of you choose “Turn on Original Sound” when you return to meeting.

 And there you go!
 Enjoy a significant improvement in sound.
 These are absolutely necessary for both student and teacher.
+Once again, for a great experience both of you should be using the desktop Zoom app.
+Sessions gets incrementally less effective as you downgrade from there.

 Other operating systems

-If you’re still having trouble and have a PC, you might need to review the sound options in the Control Panel.
+If you’re still having trouble with audio and have a PC, you might need to review the sound options in the Control Panel.
 You’ll find similar enhancements there to adjust, like turning off automatic volume and noise features.

 It’s not ideal to be running voice lessons on these, either for singer or coach.
 However, if one of you has no other choice, you can at least use this adjustment to help your sound during your session: